-In this section, I have shared John's story as an illustration of moving from despair to hope by linking his life and story with other young men.
-Here I will describe some principles of collective narrative practice that were significant in the work and conversations together with John:
+In this section, I have shared John's story as an illustration of moving from despair to hope by linking one person's life and story with those of others.
+Here I will describe some principles of collective narrative practice that were significant in the work and my conversations with John.
+I sought:

-- To conceive of the person meeting with us as representing a social issue - To enable the person to join a collective endeavour in addressing, in some local way, this social issue - To enable the person to speak through us, not just to us.

-(Denborough, 2008, p.
-16)
+- to conceive of the person meeting with me as representing a social issue - to enable the person to join a collective endeavour addressing, in some local way, this social issue - to enable the person to 'speak through us, not just to us' (Denborough, 2008, p.
+16).

-Although the work alongside John was solely in individual conversations, his story became connected to several youth around broader social issues including community violence, loss of friends, and suspicion from and unjust treatment by police.
-The co-creation of a document for youth affected by similar experiences allowed John to be joined with others in a collective endeavour in addressing these social issues.
-With regard to the last principle, John was able to send his poem 'through me' and thus was not only telling his story of hardship and survival 'to me'.
+Although the work alongside John consisted solely of one-to-one conversations, his story connected him to several young people in relation to broader social issues including community violence, loss of friends, and suspicion from and unjust treatment by police.
+The co-creation of a document for youth affected by similar experiences allowed John to join with others in a collective endeavour addressing these social issues.
+With regard to the last principle, John was able to send his poem 'through me', and thus was not only telling his story of hardship and survival 'to me'.
 While John was already speaking to me about his personal experience, once he realised the poem and conversations would be circulated and directed 'through me' to contribute to a collective purpose, our conversations seemed to have a whole different energy.
-This was an energy filled with commitment, purpose and, more significantly, optimism.
+He was filled with commitment, purpose and, more significantly, optimism.

-The writing of the poem also enabled John to speak in both an individual and collective voice to deal with the effects of the difficulties on his life 'and' on the lives of others.
+The writing of the poem also enabled John to speak in both an individual and a collective voice about the effects of the difficulties on his life and on the lives of others.
 As David Denborough (2008) has described, we can listen for both individual and collective speech patterns.
-For example 'Black youth are treated unfairly and it leaves "us" questioning the world'.
-In this phrase, John is speaking in a non-individualistic voice.
-He is speaking of his own experience 'and' he is also suggesting this is not only his experience but also the experience of many black youth.
-He is speaking in a way that connects his life to the lives of others around hopes for social justice.
+For example, 'Black youth are treated unfairly and it leaves us questioning the world'.
+In this phrase, John was speaking in a collective voice.
+He was speaking of his own experience and he was also suggesting that this is not only his experience, but also the experience of many young black people.
+He was speaking in a way that connected his life to the lives of others in relation to shared hopes for social justice.